 NSX-V - Metering is based on the average capped billed vRAM GB per a VM using a NSX-V features if bundled or a monthly average of an hourly count of non-unique VMs serviced for the NSX-V Enterprise edition only.
 The edition is determined by the NSX- V features that are used by the vCenter VMs.

 NSX-T - Metered based on the average capped billed vRAM in GB per VM using NSX-T features.
 The reported license edition is determined by the NSX-T features used by the vCenter VMs.

 Cloud Director - Metered based on the number VMs under management.

 Cloud Director Availability - Usage is calculated based on the number of protected VMs.

-Tanzu - Usage is calculated based on the vRAM or CPU cores used by the Tanzu-related VMs.
+Tanzu Kubenetes Grid Service - Usage is calculated based on the vRAM or CPU cores used by the TKGs-related VMs.

 SRM - Metered based on the number of protected VMs.

-vRealize Automation - Usage is calculated based on the monthly average of an hourly count of non-unique VMs in the month.
+VMware Aria Automation 7.x - Usage is calculated based on the monthly average of an hourly count of non-unique vSphere VMs in the month.

 VMware Aria Automation 8.x - Usage is calculated based on the monthly average of an hourly count of non-unique VMs in the month residing on vSphere, AWS, Azure or GCP.